m-wojnar/reinforced-lib/docs/source/custom_extensions.rst

    .. code-block:: python

        observations = {
-           'time': 1.8232,
+           'delta_time': 0.18232,
            'n_successful': 10,
            'n_failed': 0,
-           'power': 16.0206,
-           'cw': 15,
-           'rates': jnp.array([1., 2., 3., 4., 5., 6., 7., 8., 9., 10., 11., 12.])
+           'context': jnp.array([1., 2., 3., 4., 5., 6., 7., 8., 9., 10., 11., 12.])
        }
        action = rl.sample(**observations)

-Default values or functions that calculate missing parameters can be defined using *observation functions* and *parameter functions*.
-These functions are decorated with the ``@observation`` and ``@parameter`` decorators accordingly.
+You can define default values as initialization arguments for agents through parameter functions.
+Additionally, default values or functions to calculate missing observations can be defined using observation functions.
+To designate these functions correctly, they are decorated with the ``@observation`` and ``@parameter`` decorators respectively.
 A more detailed description of this decorator can be found in :ref:`the section below <Customizing extensions>`.

 Customizing extensions
 ----------------------

 To create your own extension, you should inherit from the :ref:`abstract class <BaseExt>` ``BaseExt``.
-We present adding a custom extension using an example of the IEEE 802.11ax RA extension.
+We present adding a custom extension using an example of the extension used in the `IEEE 802.11ax rate adaptation <https://github.com/m-wojnar/reinforced-lib/blob/main/examples/ns-3-ra/ext.py>`_, problem.

 .. code-block:: python